-31.02 PROPER FILLING OF AND DISTRIBUTION OF OVERTIME ADDITIONAL HOURS
+31.02 PROPER FILLING OF AND DISTRIBUTION OF ADDITIONAL HOURS

-- A. All call-out additional hours vacancies requiring additional hours will be filled by the off going shift.
-Prearranged vacancies requiring additional hours shall be offered to employees starting from the top of the appropriate classification eligibility list.
-The shift command shall attempt to fill prearranged vacancies at least two shifts in advance of the vacancy.
-In the event that prearranged vacancy cannot be filled, then it shall be filled using the current eligibility lists. with the lowest hours of that classification.
+- A. All call-out additional hours will be filled by the off going shift.
+Prearranged additional hours shall be offered to employees with the lowest hours of that classification.
 The Captain shall attempt contact with up to three employees with the lowest hours in that classification.
 If unable to contact and/or secure consent to accept assignment to prearranged additional hours, the Captain may hold over other qualified employees. - B. Additional hours will be called within the classification creating the overtime first.
 Solo Paramedic and ALS lead are not classifications.
 If all employees within that rank refuse then only those employees one classification below who can work out of rank will be called.
-If those employees refuse, then the employee with the lowest number of occurrences as reflected on the eligibility list mandatory list within the original classification causing the coverage and not on approved leave will be assigned the additional hours in a mandatory status.

-- C. At the beginning of the first pay period after ratification of this Agreement by both parties, mandatory coverage lists will be established for each bargaining unit classification based upon inverse seniority (from least senior employee to most senior employee) within the classification.
-When employees are promoted to a classification, or transferred to another shift, they shall be placed at the top of the appropriate classification eligibility list.
-Each additional hours assignment worked in the amount of (12) twelve or more continuous hours shall be counted as an occurrence. into the list based on their date of hire.
+If those employees refuse, then the employee with the lowest number of occurrences as reflected on the mandatory list within the original classification causing the coverage and not on approved leave will be assigned the additional hours in a mandatory status. - C. At the beginning of the first pay period after ratification of this Agreement by both parties, mandatory coverage lists will be established for each bargaining unit classification based upon inverse seniority (from least senior employee to most senior employee) within the classification.
+When employees are promoted to a classification, they shall be placed into the list based on their date of hire.
 Each mandatory overtime assignment worked in the amount of 12 or more continuous hours shall be counted as an occurrence.
-After each occurrence, the employee shall be moved to the bottom of the eligibility list.
-If an employee declines to work the additional hours, they will move closer to the top of the eligibility list as additional hours are distributed.
+After each occurrence, the employee shall be moved to the bottom of the list.
 If an employee is ineligible to work the mandatory coverage assignment, they will not be charged an occurrence.
-Employees who, for (30) thirty consecutive calendar days or longer, are on Worker's Compensation leave, workers compensation/medical light duty assignments, FMLA, or sick leave will be removed from the eligibility list until re-instatement.
-Then, the employee will be placed back on the top of the eligibility list. have mandatory coverage occurrences credited to them as their names come up within the rotation so that they are not required to work multiple mandatory coverage assignments when they return to full duty. - D. The Emergency Services Director Fire Chief may authorize a special event assignment when needed under special circumstances.
+Employees who, for 30 consecutive calendar days or longer, are on workers compensation leave, workers compensation/medical light duty assignments, FMLA, or sick leave will have mandatory coverage occurrences credited to them as their names come up within the rotation so that they are not required to work multiple mandatory coverage assignments when they return to full duty.

+D. The Emergency Services Director may authorize a special event assignment when needed under special circumstances.
 The staffing of these events will be handled as outlined in Article 31.
-Mandatory assignments of (4) four hours or more pursuant to this subsection (D) shall be considered an occurrence of mandatory coverage regardless of the number of hours and the affected employee shall be placed at the bottom of the eligibility list.
-If an employee on mandatory assignment finds a coverage approved by the shift command, then both employees will move to the bottom of the list.
+Mandatory assignments pursuant to this subsection (D) shall be considered an occurrence of mandatory coverage regardless of the number of hours.

-31.03 CALL-OUT AND PREARRANGED OVERTIME-SCHEDULING
+31.03 CALL-OUT AND PREARRANGED SCHEDULING